tomvdb/satellite-server/README.md

 # Radio Control

 Still working on this bit, but will be similar to rotator control.
 More information coming on this soon.

+# Known Issues

+Lots, but a major one is that it doesn't deal well with geosynchronous satellites yet (atleast on the map section)

 # Credit
 Polar Chart code is mostly from the [Satnogs System](https://satnogs.org/)